-The Selective Review Letter is an attempt to intrude into the privacy of student health and education records.
-It violates FERPA, and California Medical Confidentiality law.
+The MEPP is an attempt to insert the SBCPHD into the confidential doctor-patient relationship, which intrudes into the privacy of student health and education records.
+On its face, and through its implementation over my clients, the MEPP violates FERPA, and California Medical Confidentiality law.